tyketchum/dr-longevity/SUPABASE_SETUP_INSTRUCTIONS.md

    - Go to Actions tab to see if workflow ran successfully

 3. **Celebrate!** 🎉
-   - You now have a fully automated cloud-based dashboard
+   - You now have a fully automated cloud-based app
    - No more manual syncing or database commits

 ---